EdwardJWalsh/battleship/README.md

 * Tested in my local terminal on GitPod and the Code Institute Heroku terminal

 ## Bugs
-When I first wrote the code I was able to see the opponents ship, which I did not want to I edited the code accordingly by editing the print_boards method.
+When I first wrote the code I was able to see the opponents ship, which I did not want, so I edited the code accordingly by editing the print_boards method.

 ### Validation testing
 A number of the lines were too long after putting code through PEP8 linter, so I fixed this by beaking up the lines.